Resources, Projects, and Domains

 Keystone and some other OpenStack services recognize the system scope meaning an entire cluster.
 OpenStack APIs which operate at the system scope, outside of any domain and project, are very rare, but granting a user or group with the admin role at the system scope is an effective way of making them superusers for the totality of a cluster.

-For some services there may be a special project and/or a special domain, prepopulared with shared resources, and with admin or member restricted to only few users, plus reader assigned by default to all users.
-This looks like system scope but it is only a domain and project reserved for OpenStack Administrators to share reosurces with other users and projects.
+For some services there may be a special project and/or a special domain, prepopulated with shared resources, and with admin or member restricted to only a few users, plus readers assigned by default to all users.
+This looks like system scope but it is only a domain and project reserved for OpenStack Administrators to share resources with other users and projects.
 Organizations can use a similar approach for avoiding duplicating resources on multiple projects and domains.

 OpenStack Resource Quotas